 With the boundary condition, one eventually gets the chemical potential in the whole plane

 We can now infer the interface velocity $v$ from $\mu$ by using the Eq.~(29) of Ref.~\cite{Bray94}, $v \Delta \phi = - \Gamma \left[\frac{\partial \mu}{\partial y} \right]_{-\epsilon}^{\epsilon}$, where the square brackets indicate the discontinuity across the interface.
+Indeed, the interface moves because of the imbalance between the currents flowing into and out of it, themselves proportional to the gradient of $\mu$ perpendicularly to the interface, $\frac{\partial \mu}{\partial y}$.
 Here, we have re-introduced a transport coefficient $\Gamma$ that is implicit in Bray, being ``adsorbed into the time scale''~\cite{Bray94}; $\Gamma^{-1}$ is homogeneous to a drag coefficient per unit area, arising from the continuity equation [below Bray's Eq.~(3), noted $\lambda$ therein].
 We have also identified Bray's normal coordinate $g$ with $y$ in the small-gradient approximation.
 It follows that

 because we have anticipated that $h(x,t) = \alpha_0 \cos(qx) e^{-t/\tau_q}$.
 Note the $q^3$ factor, coming from $q^2$ in $\mu$ and the derivative $\frac{\partial \mu}{\partial y}$.
 Now, by definition, $v = \frac{\partial h}{\partial t} = - \frac1{\tau_q} h(x,t)$.
 It follows that